Budgetary Units with Special Circumstances

 Foster Care - NA Budgetary Unit

-Foster care participants are not eligible to receive NA as separate budgetary units.
+Foster Care(g) participants are not eligible to receive NA as separate budgetary units.

 Homeless Budgetary Units

-A homeless(g) budgetary unit may live in a temporary shelter for the homeless, a half-way house, or similar facility.
+homeless(g) budgetary unit may live in a temporary shelter for the homeless, a halfway house, or similar

 A homeless budgetary unit residing in a public or private nonprofit shelter where up to three meals per day are provided, can apply, and be found eligible for NA.